kiokogit/ecommerce/README.md

 ## TEST APP
-Since this is a test app, dbsqlite3 is the configured database; for postgres, uncomment these lines in settings.py
+Since this is a test app, dbsqlite3 is the configured database; for postgres or any other db configuration, uncomment these lines in settings.py
 ```py
 # DATABASES = {
 #     'default': {